HADIMODI/content-ops-starter/content/pages/index.md

       - title: roblox developing
         subtitle: The Job Stuff
         text: >
-          i develope roblox games classic shirts and pants for you and if you want to make changes so you can update game your self also and for that contact me
+          i develop roblox games classic shirts and pants for you and if you want to make changes so you can update game your self also and for that contact me
         image:
           url: /images/icon2.svg
           altText: Featured icon two